api-platform/docs/distribution/index.md

 However, Doctrine ORM is definitely the easiest way to persist and query data in an API Platform project thanks to a bridge included in the Standard Edition.
 This Doctrine ORM bridge is optimized for performance and development convenience.
 Doctrine ORM and its bridge supports major RDBMS including MySQL, PostgreSQL, SQLite, SQL Server and MariaDB.

+Note: Instead of using Docker, API Platform can also be installed on the local machine using [Composer](https://getcomposer.org/):

+    $ composer create-project api-platform/api-platform bookshop-api

 Open `http://localhost` with your favorite web browser: